White Motor Company: White Steamer

-Gasoline models
+Gasoline Models

 White companies' manufacturing facility expanded.
 The White steamer used unique technology, and it was vulnerable in a market that was accepting the internal combustion engine as the standard.
 White canvassed existing gas manufacturers and licensed the rights to the Delahaye design for the "gas car", showing a chassis at an English auto show in December 1908.

-White tractors
+White Tractors

 Rollin became more interested in agricultural tractors, and developed designs for tractors derived from standard White truck parts.
 When the White Company was not interested in producing tractors, Rollin set out to develop his own designs and, with brother Clarence, eventually founded Cleveland Motor Plow, which later became Cletrac tractor.
-In the early 1920s, Rollin briefly produced the Rollin car to diversify the tractor company, but found it could not compete in cost versus price against much larger manufacturers.
+Cletrac was later purchased by Oliver Tractor Co, which in of itself was bought by White in 1960. the early 1920s, Rollin briefly produced the Rollin car to diversify the tractor company, but found it could not compete in cost versus price against much larger manufacturers.

 White was successful with their heavy machines, which saw service around the world during World War I. White remained in the truck industry for decades.

+In 1979 White was having financial struggles and had to sell its tractor division, White Farm Equipment to a Texas firm called TIC.